GeekTrainer/learn-typescript/m01-get-started-with-typescript/includes/3-exercise-select-typescript-editor.md

 ## Integrated Development Editors (IDEs)

 For more full-featured TypeScript editing and tools, there are [many IDEs that support TypeScript](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support) or have plugins or tooling packages developed to support it.
-In this module we will use [Visual Studio Code](https://code.visualstudio.com), however are free to use whatever editor you prefer.
+In this module we will use [Visual Studio Code](https://code.visualstudio.com), however you are free to use whatever editor you prefer.

 ### Step 1: Install Visual Studio Code